-Choose any three of these remarkable, highly collectible collections for only £25 and experience some of the best poetry being written in English right now.
-The only 'slight' disadvantage is that you might later regret not buying all five... so be warned.
+Choose any three of these highly collectible collections for only £25 and experience some of the best poetry being written in English right now: top up, or complete your set!
+May a poetry shelf on your bookcase be slowly and forever Boiler House Press:

 RABBIT by Sophie Robinson

 The long-awaited third collection from one of the UK’s finest, most virtuosic of modern lyric poets.
 These poems take the reader on surprising journeys of healing, hard-won amid personal and social vicissitudes – including triumph over addiction, and alcoholism – and open spaces in which to share in emotional, quasi-spiritual transcendence despite.
 Who could ask for more?
-“Sophie Robinson is one of my absolute favourites, her lines returning to me, visceral, unsettling, exacting, and stunning!
-If you read one book of poems this year, let it be this!”
-Says CA Conrad.
 PBS Wild Card Choice for Winter, 2018.

 OF SIRENS, BODY & FAULTLINES by Nat Raha